Patstrom/thesis-experiment/README.md

 strategy and sampling rate.
 Each bar represent a gadget and the y-value is the ratio of programs that gadget is present.
 The x-value is just an id and does not represent anything.

-#### sched_perf.tex
+#### generator_time.png
-A latex-formatted table showing the cost of the schedule strategy compared to the LLVM cost.
+A plot showing the execution time of the code generator and number of emitted solutions at sampling rate 1000.
+Each marker represents the finished execution of one function, which means that each marker represents a search for 1000000 solutions where 1000 was emitted.